How To Develop Rock Solid Self-Discipline

 Everything you see around you – cutting edge businesses, masterful architectural wonders, dazzling works of art, technological wonders, convenient vehicles, all of them are products of self discipline on a macro scale.

-In other words, success is pretty much impossible without self discipline.
+In other words, success, fulfillment, and pure happiness is pretty much impossible without self discipline.

 Point blank, end of story.
-You might as well pack up and go home if you have little or no self discipline or are unwilling to build it.
+You might as well pack up and go home if you have little to no self discipline or are unwilling to build it.

 If you are willing to build it (which I’m sure you are), then read on to get a surface overview.